luishowell/ecg-detectors/README.md

 # ECG Detectors
 A collection of 7 ECG hearbeat detection algorithms implemented in Python.
-Developed in conjunction with a new ECG database (link to be added when database is published).
+Developed in conjunction with a new ECG database: [http://researchdata.gla.ac.uk/716/].

 ## Class Initalisation
 Before the detectors can be used the class must first be initalised with the sampling rate of the ECG recording